RamonOpazo/sero/src/frontend/public/docs/whats-sero.md

 ## How It Works

-A typical workflow with Sero looks like this:
+A typical workflow with SERO looks like this:

 1. You create a project and set a password, which becomes the encryption key for all its contents.
 2. You upload documents, which are encrypted immediately on arrival.